tmarsteel/jcli/docs/validation/detailed.md

 * it has to be a file/directory
 * a specific extension is required

-To define the required existence-state use an `<exinstance>` tag.
+To define the required existence-state use an `<existence>` tag.
 Its content has to be one of `com.wisper.cli.filter.FileFilter.EXISTENCE`s values:

 * MUST_EXIST
 * MUST_NOT_EXIST